leeguooooo/zentao-mcp/README.md

 ## Tools

-The MCP server provides three tools that can be triggered by natural language in Cursor:
+The MCP server provides four tools that can be triggered by natural language in Cursor:

 - **`zentao_products_list`** - List all products
 - **`zentao_bugs_list`** - List bugs for a specific product
+- **`zentao_bug_get`** - Get bug details by ID
 - **`zentao_bugs_mine`** - List my bugs by assignment or creator (status filter supported)

 ### Usage Examples